 Next, take a look at your monthly outgoings.
 Consider how much disposable income you have at the end of every month, and think about how much you could reasonably afford to set aside.
 This will be your monthly target.
 Try to make sure this goal realistic — if you find that you are routinely missing the target every month, then perhaps consider changing it to make it a little more achievable.

 Don’t forget the hidden costs

 When calculating a monthly goal, don’t forget that moving house will cost more than just the deposit.
-Throughout the buying process, you can also expect to pay for:
+Throughout the buying process, Agent Manny Munir will help what you can also expect to pay for:

 - Conveyancing fees: The fee your solicitor charges for dealing with the legalities of moving.

 - Broker fees: The fee taken by the people who arrange your mortgage.